open/close all folders

 A scheming sorceress and a former lover of Dijkstra, whose machinations tend to occasionally propel the plot.
 Events of the Saga lead her to setting up the Lodge of Sorceresses, a secret organisation of significant influence.

-Man Behind the Man: she through Dijkstra (it's usually more like friendly deals and cooperation than manipulation, though), also her co-conspirers through similar or less voluntary means.
+- Man Behind the Man: she through Dijkstra (it's usually more like friendly deals and cooperation than manipulation, though), also her co-conspirators through similar or less voluntary means.

-Out-Gambitted: For a scheming, power-behind-the-throne, conspiratorial sorceress, quite a number of people managed to trick her out.
-Including, King Radovid, who not only sees through her manipulations, but has her arrested and blinded.
+- Out-Gambitted: For a scheming, power-behind-the-throne, conspiratorial sorceress, quite a number of people managed to trick her out.
+Including Geralt himself, and in the games, King Radovid, who not only sees through her manipulations, but has her arrested and blinded.

 One of the most influential people in the wizarding community, Tissaia is staunchly on the side of neutrality of magic, a stance that she cannot shake off even as it becomes obvious that a group of influential magicians conspire with Nilfgaard.

-The Archmage: She pulls down the entire magical defenses of Arethusa in a heartbeat.
-For the record, a powerful magician took a whole year to raise them.
+- The Archmage: She pulls down the entire magical defenses of Arethusa, just so, in a heartbeat.
+For the record, raising them involved a whole year's work for a powerful magician.

 A legal advisor and detective of renown.
 At a price, he can find out any secret — or conversely, befuddle any investigation, remove incriminating evidence, or arrange for any person to disappear.
 Geralt hires him to perform research on Ciri's heritage and find out who is after her.